aiminy/IBD-GCA-new/README.md

 Pop_19_snp_plant_heigth_3_25_2015.RData

-After you have these 5 files in your current directory, then you can start R, and type source("IBDGCA.R").
+After you have these 5 files in your current directory, then you can start R, and type source("IBDGCA.R"):
 You will find the results in "prediction.acc.each.pop"

 If you want to have these 5 files to have a try, please email me at ay247@cornell.edu